duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate student majoring in Robotics Engineering at the School of Automation, Southeast University.
 Since 2021, I have been studying in the Visual and Cognition Laboratory, advised by Prof. Yangang Wang.
-Currently, I am studying as an exchange student at Computer Vision Lab at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura.
+Currently, I am studying as an exchange student at <a href='[http://cvl.ist.osaka-u.ac.jp/en/]'>Computer Vision Lab at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura.

 My research interest includes 3D computer vision, computer graphics and robotics.
 My research interest includes neural machine translation and computer vision.
-I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations
+I have published more than 100 papers at the top international AI conferences with total Prof. Matsushita Yasuyuki

 # 🔥 News